2025 Dhaka Chengdu J-7 crash: Usage of FT-7BGI aircraft

-Allegations of irregularities and student protests
+Allegations of irregularities and protests

-On 22 July, students of Milestone College organized a protest at the campus in response to the crash and to allegations that access to the crash remained restricted twelve hours after the incident.
+The day after, on 22 July, students of Milestone College organized a protest at the campus in response to the crash and to allegations that access to the crash remained restricted twelve hours after the incident.
 The students demanded an accurate list of casualties, an apology for an alleged assault on teachers by personnel at the crash site, compensation from the BAF to the families of the deceased students, decommissioning of outdated aircraft in favour of newer models, and a reorganization of the BAF's training procedures and training zones.
-The students also alleged that the actual number of deaths was being withheld, which CA Yunus denied.
+The students also alleged that the actual number of deaths was being withheld, which Chief Advisor Yunus denied.
 As of 24 July, access to the school was limited to teachers and staff members, and people searching for missing relatives who could provide proper identification.
 Milestone College reopened on 3 August for a mourning service, with the building hit by the jet sealed off.
 Classes at the school resumed on 6 August.

 Law adviser Asif Nazrul and education adviser Chowdhury Rafiqul Abrar arrived at the campus on 22 July to speak with the students and called the demands logical.
 In response to the allegations of assault, Nazrul stated, "The government regrets the incident and will notify the army authorities to take appropriate action."
 Due to protests, the officials were stranded inside the campus for six hours and were only able to leave through a back exit with the help of law enforcement.
-However, they were forced to return after their motorcade ran into a blockade, and were eventually able to leave in the evening.
+However, they were forced to return after their motorcade ran into a blockade.
+They were eventually able to leave in the evening.

-Students also staged demonstrations in front of the Secretariat and vandalized it, demanding accountability from the interim administration over its handling of the crash and related fallout.
+Students also staged demonstrations in front of the Secretariat and vandalized it, demanding accountability from the interim government over its handling of the crash and related fallout.
 Among the key demands was the resignation of Abrar and Education Secretary Siddique Zobair, citing their failure to ensure transparency, protect student rights, and respond effectively to the crisis.
 Later that day, the government announced Zobair's removal from office.
-The protests culminated in clashes with security forces and vandalizing in vehicles that left 80 students, army personnel, and policemen injured.
+The protests culminated in clashes with security forces and vandalism in vehicles that left 80 students, army personnel, and policemen injured.
 Similar protests were also held at regional education board offices in Chittagong, Sylhet, Comilla, Jessore, and Dinajpur.

 On 12 August, relatives of the victims formed a human chain at Milestone College as part of a protest demanding a proper investigation into the disaster, the relocation of educational institutions from runways and moving air force training to uninhabited areas, and an end to coaching businesses in educational institutions, among others.
 The protesters also accused school officials of pressuring and threatening them to stay silent.

-Legacy

-CA Muhammad Yunus announced that a section of the Uttara-12 City Corporation graveyard would be reserved for the burial of the victims as a memorial to the incident.
-Apart from this, the Ministry of Education decided to give an annual award in honour of Maherin Chowdhury to recognise teachers who perform works of bravery.